 You can check job posting websites or local newspapers for ads that are looking for photographer assistants.

-You can get a list of pro photographers in your area, and then contact them and offer your services as an assistant.
+Or, you can get a list of pro photographers in your area, and then contact them and offer your services as an assistant.

 Don’t expect a lot from this job.
 I mean you’ll likely be just carrying a tripod around and watching the pro in his shooting process but it’ll be a great experience for you.

-And you’ll have a good idea of where and how you want to move forward yourself in the industry.
+And you’ll have a good idea of where and how you want to move yourself forward in the industry.

 Tips for Photographer Assistants/Interns